haselhurst/sahi-fake-data/README.md

 The example.sah gives you an example of how to call the different functions.
 It stores the result of the different functions as variables and logs then in Sahi.

-There is also a CSV folder that you'll need to place alongside your fake-data-include file.
-The CSV files contained within store most of the data that this API generates, so it is essential that these files are present.
+There is also a CSV folder that contains CSV files which drive a lot of the randomised data that the API generates.
+By default this folder should be placed alongside your fake-data-include.sah file, but you can change this location by altering the $csvLocation variable within this file.

 When you implement this sahi-fake-data library into your project you'll likely want to do something more than just logging this information; you'll probably want to populate some fields with it.
 You'll find a code example below to show how that is done too.